JorrieB/Boids/README.md

 # Boids

-A boid tutorial using Swift and Cocos2D
+Today I'm going to teach you a little bit of basic swarm intelligence.
+Swarm intelligence is a

 Get started by downloading [this](https://github.com/JorrieB/Boids/archive/tutorial.zip) project.
+First, the project in SpriteBuilder and publish it.
+Then, open the project in XCode.
+This is where we'll spend the remainder of the tutorial.

 This is what the final project will look like!